 Relevant information considered by the Tribunal relates to socio-economic factors, crime statistics as well as information pertaining to community issues.
-Public participation and accurate/updated information provided by communities and SAPS are therefore of crucial importance when considering applications for new licenses and enforcement matters.
+Public participation and accurate/updated information provided by communities, departments, municipalities, SAPS and other institutions are therefore of crucial importance when considering applications for new licenses and enforcement matters.